 For example, cycling with my son pleases me, my son, and the society since it is environmentally friendly.
 That’s to me is a real Ikigai.
 It is worth doing it.

-Ikigai: The Japanese Secret to a Long and Happy Life kind of glorified Japan a little too much.(Another word she was being nice-huh)
+Ikigai: The Japanese Secret to a Long and Happy Life kind of glorified Japan a little too much.(Another word the authors were being nice-huh)

 It is true that many Japanese live long and it is a lot to do with our healthy lifestyle and some of the centenarians live with Ikigai, having a purpose in life.
 Yes, you can learn a lot from Japanese people when it comes to health and longevity.
 Nevertheless, as far as happiness is concerned, I am not sure if we are a good role model.
 A lot of us are happy, and many of us have mental strength to feel happy regardless of our circumstance, which is a useful skill to master.
 And yet, what if this very skill is causing our nation to be unhappy as a society?